10 critical dehydration signs & prevention tips

 Studies show that more than 75% of Americans suffer from chronic dehydration.
 If left untreated, dehydration can lead to significant health problems, particularly for children or older adults.

-Monitoring for dehydration symptoms is the key to proper dehydration treatment and can help prevent more serious, life-threatening conditions.
-If dehydration becomes more severe, it can lead to signs of mental and physical decline that will need immediate medical action for reversal.
+Monitoring dehydration symptoms is key for proper treatment and can help prevent more serious, life-threatening conditions.
+If dehydration becomes more severe, it can lead to mental and physical decline that needs immediate medical action.

 1. Not urinating or very dark urine

 An easy way to test and see if you’re dehydrated is by checking the color of your urine.
-Normal urine should be pale yellow, like lemonade.
+Normal urine should be pale yellow, like a lightly colored lemonade.
 If your urine is a darker color, similar to apple juice, this could be a sign of moderate to severe dehydration.

-If you’re not urinating, you’re most likely severely dehydrated.
+If you’re not urinating or don’t feel the need to go to the bathroom for many hours, you’re most likely severely dehydrated.
 This requires immediate medical attention.

 What to do: If you find your urine is dark yellow, start drinking more water immediately.
-It’s best to take frequent small sips of water that your body can adequately absorb.
+It’s best to take frequent small sips of water that your body can adequately absorb rather than trying to chug all the water you’re missing in one sitting.

-If you feel you’re not getting enough fluids regularly, consider taking a large water bottle to drink throughout the day — at work, in the car and on the go.
+If you feel you’re not getting enough fluids regularly, consider taking a large water bottle to drink throughout the day — at work, in the car, and on the go.
+It might be helpful to set an alarm to remind you to take a drink at various intervals of your day.

 2. Dry skin that doesn’t bounce back when pinched